-Closing date: Last trading day of December
+Closing date: Last trading day of December First closing: 31 December 2021

 The tax treatment of capital gains or losses upon full or partial redemption and of unrealised capital gains or losses depends on the tax provisions that apply to the particular situation of each subscriber and/or the investment jurisdiction of the SICAV.
 When in doubt, the subscriber should contact a professional adviser.
 A switch from one share class to another is regarded as a disposal resulting in the realisation of any capital gains at the time of the switch.